2vcps/tmdb_udacity/README.md

 ### Hunch confirmed
-As I look at the top ranked movies there is very few (only 3 movies from before 2000.
+As I look at the top ranked movies there is very few **(only 3 movies from before 2000)**.
 It would seem movies release before the proliferation of the internet are at a disadvantage.
 Another thought is too since this data is a little old, all of the box office receipts are not counted for the most recent movies.

 <a id='conclusions'></a>
 ##  Final Conclusions

+### Limitations and Future Study
+The data is heavily weighted toward movies that were released since the internet became ubiquitous.
+Demographic data of the movie reviewers would be revealing for future study.
+There may be a generational and cultural bias toward movies tailored to a group more likely to write online reviews.
+Additional data that could be useful is the overall population that attended a certain movie.
+The options for movies would seem to far exceed the options 40-50 years ago.
+For a movie to obtain a larger percentage of the overall interest might be harder today than in the past.
+The dataset would need to expand and include total tickets sold and census population data.
+We should be able to see how many films were released each year in the current data.
+We may never be able to tell if old movies are **better** but we can tell how much interest of the overall population is given to a certain movie.

+### Summary of Findings
 I have tried to summarize between each section of data analysis.
 For my final conclusions there are 3 main points gathered from this data.
 First, actors that are in multiple "series" or franchises with several films are more likely to be in the top of the list of most profitable movies.
 If you can get an actor to stay with a series for multiple hit movies the profits will start to add up.
-Most notably the $9.3B of adjusted profits for Harrison Ford.
+Most notably the **$9.3B of adjusted profits for Harrison Ford.**
 Second, popularity does not gaurantee profitability, although the lack of high rating will almost always spell financial dissapointment.
 Last, there is a certain bias for movie released after the ubiquitous use of the internet.
 So popularity as ranked by internet movies might not be the best scale for movie "quality", then again it is popularity not quality.